ebi-ait/hca-ebi-wrangler-central/docs/SOPs/Introduction/submission_variations.md

 As of 2025, we might have to deal with 4 types of submissions based the state of data/metadata:
 1. Submission from Published project
-1. Submission from Unpublished project
+1. Submission from contributor or Unpublished project
 1. Tier 1 submission
 1. Tier 2 submission